kozistr/kozistr.github.io/_posts/about.md

 - Worked as an intern.
 - Developed speaker verification, diarization models & logic for recognizing the arbitrary speakers recorded from the noisy (real-world) environment.
-- Developed a hair image semantic segmentation / image in-paint / i2i domain transfer model for swapping hair domain naturally.
+- Developed a hair image semantic segmentation / image in-paint / i2i domain transfer model for swapping hair domains naturally.

 #### _Penetration Tester_, **ELCID**, **(2016.07 ~ 2016.08)**

 - Worked as a part-time job.
-- Penetrated some products related to network firewall and anti-virus product.
+- Penetrated some products related to network firewall and anti-virus products.

 ### Out Sourcing